Photo: Bryan Stokes

 Sparked by backyard birds and photography in 2011, Evan has been birding nonstop ever since.
 He was first introduced to bird banding at Parker River National Wildlife Refuge; and was extremely lucky, after a move to Rhode Island, to team up with Deirdre and Steve for Rhode Island Audubon banding demonstrations and the SALSri project.

 Graphic and web design are among his passions in addition to bird illustration and photography.
-He held a banding internship at Manomet Bird Observatory last spring and fall.
-He is co-webmaster for SALSri.org.
+He held a banding internship at Manomet Bird Observatory during spring and fall 2019.
+He did field work in 2020 at the Farallon Islands NWR in CA.

 Find him on his website: www.avianobsession.com